Fillon vows to stay in French presidential race

 Story highlights

-- Fillon said he would be told on March 15 that he is under formal investigation
+- François Fillon said he would be told on March 15 that he is under formal investigation

 - France votes on April 23, with a runoff May 7 if no candidate wins first round outright